emac-utd/data-piano/README.md

 ###DataPiano#getMidiStopFunc(channel)

 Returns a function of beat # that represents the midi instruction to turn off the note from the previous beat, an instruction that must be passed every time you want to change to a new note

+###DataPiano#read/DataPiano#pipe

+DataPiano instances are also [readable streams](https://github.com/substack/stream-handbook#readable-streams), and will output a looping bytestream of midi messages that will turn on and off beat notes in sequence.
+It is up to the consumer to provide timing and midi port interfacing.